chinedufn/psd/tests/README.md

 This was originally created in order to test our `flatten_layers` method.
 If it worked properly we should see blue on right right but a lower layer on the left since the left of the top most layer is transparent.

+#### 3x3-opaque-center.psd

+3x3 grid of pixels with all transparent except for an opaque middle blue pixel.

+Originally created to test having a layer where much of the pixel data isn't included since it is empty.
+Make sure we properly assign the pixel data to the middle pixel when returning RGBA data.

+#### 3x3-transparent-center.psd

+3x3 grid of pixels with all opaque and blue except for a transparent middle pixel.

+Originally created to make sure that the transparency mask that is smaller than the rest of the image works properly.